20rp/20rp/README.md

 # Hi, I'm Arlo ☄️

 ### About me
-**Full Stack Software Engineer with five years of professional working experience.**

-**BCS graduate.
-Currently the primary Web Developer for the Eastern Institute of Technology, New Zealand.**
+**Seasoned Full Stack Software Engineer with 5+ years of professional experience.
+Currently serving as the primary Web Developer for the Eastern Institute of Technology, New Zealand.**

-**Passionate about creating modern web software that is cohesive and easy to use.**
+**BCS graduate specializing in creating intuitive, cohesive web applications with modern technologies.
+Committed to delivering seamless user experiences through clean, efficient code.**

 <div  align="center">
   <a href="https://linkedin.com/in/arlo-wotherspoon">